Skip Global navigation and goto content

 Disease Outbreaks in the Community

-DOH-Okaloosa Disease Surveillance Branch investigates food and waterborne illnesses and reportable diseases in the community.
+The Florida Department of Health in Okaloosa County (DOH-Okaloosa) Disease Surveillance Branch investigates food and waterborne illnesses and reportable diseases in the community.
 An outbreak occurs when two or more unrelated individuals present similar symptoms and can be linked through a shared location or time.
 Following a report, the Disease Surveillance staff conducts phone or face-to-face interviews of ill individuals to determine how and when they became ill and if others have been exposed.
 If the investigation implicates a local facility (restaurant, school, daycare, etc.), an inspection of the establishment will be conducted by members of the Disease Surveillance and/or Environmental Health Branches.

-For Physicians, Labs & Hospitals
+For Physicians, Labs, and Hospitals

 Use the Disease Reporting Form (PDF 272 KB) (PDF) to report communicable diseases.
 Complete the form and fax or mail it to Disease Surveillance with a copy of the lab report.

-• 24/7 Confidential Fax: (850) 833-7577
+• 24/7 Confidential Fax: 850-833-7577

-221 Hospital Dr NE
+221 Hospital Drive NE

 Ft Walton Beach, FL 32548